Career Change Without Quitting Your Job

 Keep income Don't sabotage stability.
 Reduce pressure so you make better decisions.

-Test direction Run small experiments to learn what the work is actually like.
+Test direction Run validation sprints to learn what the work is actually like.

 Build proof quietly Ship artifacts that create credibility: mini projects, case studies, role simulations.